DFE-Digital/support-for-early-career-teachers-static/content/teach-first/year-1-how-can-you-create-an-effective-learning-environment/autumn-week-7-ect-theory.md

 - how do you ensure all pupils are engaged and contribute during your lessons?
-- if a pupil doesn’t know an answer, how could you support them to successfully contribute and what impact might this have on the engagement of your class?
+- if a pupil doesn't know an answer, how could you support them to successfully contribute and what impact might this have on the engagement of your class?
-- how can you maintain a positive learning environment and ensure pupils still feel safe to make mistakes when they don’t know an answer?
+- how can you maintain a positive learning environment and ensure pupils still feel safe to make mistakes when they don't know an answer?

 Record your response in your notepad.

 ## Using countdowns or timers

-It’s important that pupils in your class recognise that learning time is valuable and that you expect them to work purposefully throughout the lesson or day.
+It's important that pupils in your class recognise that learning time is valuable and that you expect them to work purposefully throughout the lesson or day.
 One way to support you to communicate this to your pupils and help them to stay engaged in activities is to share the duration of time that pupils have to complete certain activities.
 This has several benefits:

 - It supports the pupils to remain focused on learning
 - It can create a sense of achievement when pupils complete a task in the time